 - Large employers (100 or more workers): 14 days of paid sick leave per year

 These conditions apply to small businesses with a 2019 net income exceeding $1 million.
 Any small business earning less can utilize Paid Family Leave or disability benefits instead of providing new sick days.

-New York’s new paid sick leave rules go into effect on September 30th, 2020.
-From then on, employees will accrue paid sick leave to be used after January 1, 2021.
+New York’s new paid sick leave rules went into effect on September 30th, 2020.
+Employees have since accrued paid sick leave that is eligible for use after January 1, 2021.
 It’s worth noting that employee’s wages will remain the same during sick leave.

 In some circumstances, small businesses must cover certain employees for New York paid family leave.
 Situations that can qualify for 10 weeks of paid family leave include:

 - Bonding with a child within 12 months of birth, adoption, or foster placement.

 - Taking care of a family member with a serious health condition

 - Assisting family when a spouse, partner, child, or parent deploys for military service.